-The support of this research by NASA Glenn Research Center with James Bridges and Cliff Brown and by NAVAIR with John Spyropoulos is greatly appreciated.
+The support of this research by the NASA John H. Glenn Research Center at Lewis Field with James Bridges and Cliff Brown and by the U.S. Naval Air Systems Command with John Spyropoulos is greatly appreciated.
 The help and support of Igor Adamovich and discussions with Datta Gaitonde have been instrumental.